MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

 - Async function refers that it contains an asynchronous task
 - It may do a delay in calculation or fetching the data
+- It enables a function to pause its execution from the current thread and later resume when possible

 For example: